-You’ll often find that your in-house APIs or data structures are not working properly with the third-party provider’s software.
+You'll often find that your in-house APIs or data structures are not working correctly with the third-party provider's software.

 SaaS use cases

-You know the saying that goes, don’t hesitate to do something?
-Well, now might be a good time to hesitate.
+You know the saying that goes, don't hesitate to do something?
+Well, now might be an excellent time to pause.

 Among all other available cloud computing models, you can consider SaaS if you're:

-- Aiming to lower excessive costs to maintain your budget
+- Aiming to lower high costs to maintain your budget

-- Willing to take your startup business to the next enterprise level
+- Willing to take your startup business to the following enterprise level

 - Trying to aspire remotely while maintaining some social distancing